 Now, we want to build the largest state multi-use trail in the nation: the Empire State Trail.
 It would go from Albany to Buffalo and New York City up to the Canadian border.
 750 miles.

 And elected officials continue to rally to the cause.
-Manhattan Community Board #7, on the Upper West Side, became the eighth city board to call for wider paths.
-And Daniel Garodnick, representing the Upper East Side, became the twelfth City Councilmember to join the call.
+Manhattan CB #7, on the Upper West Side, became the eighth to call for wider paths.
+Daniel Garodnick, representing the Upper East Side, became the twelfth City Councilmember.

-These two districts flank Central Park, which has become so crowded that cycling groups limit training rides to early weekday mornings, making GWB access even more necessary.8 Communities calling on the PA to support active transportation now form a solid crescent from Hell’s Kitchen to Yonkers and from Englewood Cliffs to Edgewater.
+These districts flank Central Park, which has become so crowded that cycling groups must limit training rides to early weekday mornings, making GWB access even more necessary.8 Communities calling for wider paths now form a horseshoe around the GWB from Hell’s Kitchen to Yonkers and Englewood Cliffs to Edgewater.

 Widened GWB paths allows our region to receive maximum benefit from the Governor’s initiatives as well as from the PA’s own investments in active transportation.